jeremyfprice/personal-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Jeremy Price is Assistant Professor of Technology, Innovation, and Pedagogy in Urban Education and serves as the Primary Investigator and Project Director for the [Collaborative for Equitable and Inclusive STEM Learning (CEISL)](https://ceisl.iupui.edu/) and for the nationwide [Community Studies of Antisemitism In Schools (CSAIS)](../project/csais/) project.
+Dr. Jeremy Price is Assistant Professor of Technology, Innovation, and Pedagogy in Urban Education and serves as the Primary Investigator and Project Director for the [Collaborative for Equitable and Inclusive STEM Learning (CEISL)](https://ceisl.iupui.edu/) and for the [Community Studies of Antisemitism In Schools (CSAIS)](../project/csais/) project.

 {{< figure src="research-visualization.png" alt="Graphic representation of my research agenda." >}}